Kenosha, Wisconsin: 21st century

-August 2020 protests and unrest

 In the aftermath of the August 2020 police shooting of Jacob Blake, protests, riots, and civil unrest occurred in Kenosha.
 Demonstrations were marked by daily peaceful protesting followed by confrontations with law enforcement and rioting, looting, vandalism, and arson at night.
 A state of emergency was declared on August 23, and the National Guard was activated the following day.
 On August 25, a controversial shooting occurred during the unrest, leading to a polarized response.
 Both then-President Donald Trump and then-Presidential candidate Joe Biden visited Kenosha.

 Protests continued daily through August 29 with approximately 2,000 members of the National Guard assisting the city in restoring order.
-Damages exceeding $50 million occurred with over 100 businesses affected.
+Damages exceeding $50 million occurred, with over 100 businesses affected.

 In November 2021, Kenosha once again became the subject of worldwide attention as the jury trial of Kyle Rittenhouse, the defendant in the 2020 unrest shooting, commenced.
 As part of the city's emergency preparedness, over 500 members of the National Guard were activated ahead of the verdict.
 Judge Bruce Schroeder dismissed Rittenhouse's unlawful possession charge and the curfew violation charge for being legally unsupported, and a unanimous jury found Rittenhouse not guilty of the remaining charges.
 Following the verdict on November 19, some protests occurred in Kenosha but remained peaceful.